Board certification in Cardiology, Nuclear Medicine, or Radiology.

 The Certification Board of Nuclear Cardiology requires 30 CME hours in the 3 years preceding the application for recertification.
 Of these hours, a miminum of 15 must be on the subject of Nuclear Cardiology.

-- 60 Category 1 Credits in Area of Practice.
+60 AMA PRA Category 1 Credits in Area of Practice.

-The North Carolina Medical Board requires 60 Category 1 CME credits in topics relevant to their area of practice.
+The North Carolina Medical Board requires 60 AMA PRA Category 1 CME credits in topics relevant to their area of practice.
 Those holding a residency training license are exempt from this requirement.
 Physicians are not required to report any Category 2 CME.
-As of July 1, 2017, every physician who prescribes controlled substances (except those holding a residency training license), shall complete at least three hours of Controlled Substances CME in addition to the 60 Category 1 CME credits.
+As of July 1, 2017, every physician who prescribes controlled substances (except those holding a residency training license), shall complete at least three hours of Controlled Substances CME from the 60 Category 1 CME credits.